Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Yes, there are a few common myths about 3D printing.
 Hopefully, this will clear them up.

-3D printing myth #1: 3D printers cost too much
+Myth #1: 3D printers cost too much

 From the time when 3D printing was invented until the 2000s, it is true that 3D printers could only really be purchased for industrial purposes.
 But nowadays, high quality, consumer-grade machines are available to anyone at prices under $500 (more information here).
 There is, for example, a huge selection of DIY 3D printers based on the renowned Prusa i3 printer (pictured below).

-3D printing myth #2: 3D printers can produce guns
+Myth #2: 3D printers can produce guns

 Yes, it is possible to 3D print a gun.
 But it is a difficult task, and also a dangerous one.
 A 3D printed plastic gun will only last for a few shot before breaking apart, which can be potentially dangerous to the shooter.